qdmounts/qdmounts.github.io/_products/tactical-adapters.md

 ---
 layout: products
-title: Optic Adapters
+title: Tactical Rings
-prev_section: receiver-adapters
+prev_section: optic-adapters
-next_section: tactical-rings
+next_section: standard-brakes
-permalink: /products/optic-adapters/
+permalink: /products/tactical-rings/
 ---

 We make these!

 ### Product list

-In addition to the options below, you can request special configurations as well as unlisted optics.
+In addition to the options below, you can request special configurations as well as unlisted rings.

 <div class="mobile-side-scroller">